bmajumderuos/Computer-Vision/README.md

 # GANs
-A Project on implementing different GAN research papers on the CelebA dataset
+A Project on implementing GANs on the CelebA dataset